People Who Make the World Go ‘Round: The Legacy of Sepia Magazine

 Sepia was a leading, photo-based magazine of the mid-twentieth century, drawing in subscribers from around the United States with its eye-catching photography, leadership focus, and special interest stories, all told from a Black perspective.

 Chronicling its nearly 40-year span, from 1947 to 1983, this exhibition highlights Sepia’s heyday as a national competitor to Ebony and Jet, while directing attention to its own distinct style and audience coming from the American South.
-People Who Make the World Go ‘Round charts the legacy of Sepia magazine, emphasizing the role of photo-based magazines, the evolution of printing technology, and the way the political landscape shaped Black-interest photojournalism.
+People Who Make the World Go ‘Round charts the legacy of Sepia magazine, emphasizing the role of photo-based magazines, and the way the political landscape shaped Black-interest photojournalism.

 Originally published in 1947 as Negro Achievements by African American entrepreneur Horace J. Blackwell, the magazine was subsequently purchased by Jewish American businessman George Levitan in 1951 and became the rival of the more popular Chicago-based Ebony magazine through the 1970s.
-Sepia was upbeat, motivational, feel good, and at times, sensational, with a table of contents boasting topics such as “True Love Stories,” “the Beauty Box,” “Man of Mystery,” “Side Splitters,” and the controversial, “Wanted by the F.B.I.,” which published mugshots of suspected criminals and ultimately elicited a signed thank you letter from J. Edgar Hoover.
+Sepia was upbeat, motivational, feel good, and in the early years, quite sensational.
 While based in segregated Fort Worth, Texas, Sepia grew in popularity during the civil rights movement, offering a national and increasingly world view of Black people and issues as part of a global diaspora.

 Leading with photography, and above all, portraits of notable African Americans—in business, arts and entertainment, science, politics and everyday life—Sepia had a style comparable to Life, Look, and later Ebony magazine, where photography and the role of the photojournalist was key.
-The lesser-known subjects of Sepia’s “True Stories” alongside portraits of prominent African Americans in public life, such as Adam Clayton Powell, Jr., Harry Belafonte, Dianne Carroll, Dorothy Dandridge, Sidney Portier, Malcolm X, and Muhammed Ali, transformed its large format pages with clever journalism and catchy advertising, drawing in loyal readers and fans.
+The lesser-known subjects of Sepia’s “human interest” stories alongside portraits of prominent African Americans in public life, such as Adam Clayton Powell, Jr., Harry Belafonte, Diahann Carroll, Pam Grier, Sidney Poitier, Malcolm X, and Muhammad Ali, transformed its large format pages with clever journalism and catchy advertising, drawing in loyal readers and fans.

-Cheryl Finley holds a PhD in African American Studies and History of Art from Yale University.
-An art historian, award-winning author, curator, and contemporary art critic, Finley is the director of the Atlanta University Center Art History + Curatorial Studies Collective and distinguished visiting professor of Art History at Spelman College.
-Finley’s past research has been supported by the Hutchins Center for African and African American Research, Harvard University; the Ford Foundation; the Center for Advanced Study in the Visual Arts, National Gallery of Art (CASVA); and the American Academy of Arts and Sciences, among others.
+The exhibition is curated by Dr. Cheryl Finley, who holds a PhD in African American Studies and History of Art from Yale University.
+An art historian, award-winning author, and curator, Finley is the director of the Atlanta University Center Art History + Curatorial Studies Collective and distinguished visiting professor of Art History at Spelman College.

 Read More